kristapsdz/lowdown/index.md

 - In all modes, the "smartypants" formatting should be embedded in document output --- not in a separate step as implemented in the original sources.

+- Diffing needs work.
+In particular, matching text components should use an embedded LCS diff tool for local changes.